 - 1998: AMI Asset Management Corporation, a registered investment advisor, is formed.
 Mr. Tanner begins managing large cap growth portfolios for his accounting clients.

 - 2000: Mr. Tanner is increasingly being called upon by his clients to manage their investment portfolios leading him to step away from managing the day-to-day business of the accounting firm to focus his attention on AMI.
 Matt Humiston is hired to help formalize the business structure and co-manage the portfolio.
 Asset growth accelerates.

 - 2003: AMI elects to outsource the management of all of their clients’ fixed income portfolios to a local sub-advisor.

 - 2005: Chris Sessing is hired from Crowell, Weedon & Co. to co-manage the equity portfolio with Mr. Tanner and Mr. Humiston.
 New asset growth moves away from referrals from the accounting firm, and more towards relationships of the firm's partners and client referrals.

 - 2008: AMI launches a second equity strategy, AMI Small Cap Growth Equity, which is managed in an identical fashion as the large cap growth strategy but focuses on investing in domestic firms with a market capitalization of between $100 million and $3 billion.

 - 2009: The firm elects to bring all of the fixed income assets in-house by hiring portfolio manager Tim Somers.

 - 2012: Matt Dorband is hired to lead the institutional sales and marketing efforts.
 Institutional asset growth accelerates.

-- 2013: AMI starts a thrid equity strategy, AMI SMID Cap Growth Equity, which focuses on investing in domestic companies with a market capitalization between $100 million and $10 billion.
+- 2013: The firm's assets under management surpass $1 billion.
+AMI starts a third equity strategy, AMI SMID Cap Growth Equity, which focuses on investing in domestic companies with a market capitalization between $100 million and $10 billion.